|

 The most severe eruption in recent history happened in 2011 when the volcanic ash it spewed caused many flights to Surabaya and Bali to be canceled.

-How to get to Mount Bromo by yourself
+How to get to Mount Bromo Independently

-Getting to Probolinggo is the easiest step.
-Hop on one of the many trains or buses from Surabaya, Malang, or Yogyakarta.
-My advice is to take the train when possible.
+Getting to Probolinggo is easy – just hop on one of the many trains or buses from Surabaya, Malang, or Yogyakarta.

 Renting a scooter

 If you have a lot of luggage, you can leave your big backpack at the motorcycle rental place in Terminal Bayuangga in Probolinggo or ask nicely to leave it at your hostel in the city.
-I can recommend Colorbox Hostel and they can sort out a motorcycle rental for you as well.
+I recommend Colorbox Hostel and they can sort out a motorcycle rental for you as well.

 You’ll need 2-3 liters of fuel to go up the mountain and back.
-One liter of Pertalite (the cheap fuel for motorcycles) costs 10.000 IDR (0.7$) at petrol stations and 12.000 IDR in a bottle sold on the side of the road.
+One liter of Pertalite (the subsidized fuel for motorcycles) costs 10.000 IDR (0.7$) at petrol stations and 12.000 IDR in a bottle sold on the side of the road.

 In total, you’d pay around 180.000 IDR / 12.1$ to go by motorcycle which can carry up to two people.

-Public minibus to Cemoro Lawang
+Public minibus from Probolinggo to Cemoro Lawang

 This option is tricky and isn’t even cheaper than a motorcycle rental if you’re two people or more.